4.20 Sick Leave Loan Program

 - The employee fails to provide documentation.

-- The employee ceases to be a member of the eligible employee group.
+- The employee ceases to be a member of the eligible employee group (e.g., the employee is no longer a regular status staff employee).

 - The maximum duration has expired.

-- The employee becomes eligible for long-term disability or other disability benefits.
+- The employee becomes eligible for long-term disability or other disability or income replacement benefits, whether from the University or another source.

-- The employee fails to comply with the University's request for a second or third opinion.
+- The employee fails to comply with all of the terms of this policy.

 - The employee ceases to be employed by the University.